PX4/PX4-Devguide/en/flight_controller/mindpx.md

 ## Quick Summary

-> **Note** The main hardware documentation is here: http://mindpx.net/assets/accessories/Specification9.18_3_pdf.pdf
+> **Note** The main hardware documentation is [here](http://mindpx.net/assets/accessories/Specification9.18_3_pdf.pdf).

 MindPX is a new generation autopilot system branched from Pixhawk, been revised in schematic and structure, and been further enhanced with new features to make un-manned vehicle more smart and more friendly to use.

 MindPX increases total PWM output channels to 16 (8 main outputs + 8 aux outputs).
 This makes MindPX can support more complicated VTOL configurations and more fine control.
 It is especially meaningful for those FMU-V4 based flight controllers as MindPX implements main and aux output in one single FMU.

 ![](../../assets/hardware/hardware-mindpx-specs.png)

   * Main System-on-Chip: STM32F427
     * CPU: 32bits, 168 MHz ARM Cortex M4 with FPU
     * RAM: 256 KB SRAM
     * 2MB Flash
     * ST Micro LSM303D 14 bit accelerometer/magnetometer
     * MEAS MS5611 barometer
     * InvenSense MPU6500 integrated 6-axis sensors

   * Highlighted features: